Raheem Morris hired as head coach by Atlanta Falcons, who pass on Bill Belichick

 The 47-year-old Morris is a familiar name in Atlanta, having served as the Falcons’ interim head coach for the final 11 games of the 2020 season after the firing of Dan Quinn.
 He previously coached the Tampa Bay Buccaneers for three seasons.

-Morris was hired by the Falcons after an exhaustive search in which 14 candidates were interviewed, with Belichick the most notable among them.
+Morris was hired by the Falcons after 14 candidates were interviewed, with Belichick the most notable among them.

-Earlier Thursday, the team conducted a second interview with Houston Texans offensive coordinator Bobby Slowik, but decided in the end to go with a coach who worked in Atlanta from 2015-2020.
+Earlier Thursday, the team conducted a second interview with Houston Texans offensive coordinator Bobby Slowik.
+In the end, the Falcons decided to go with an experienced coach who has been in the league all but one season going back to 2002, including a stint in Atlanta from 2015-2020.

 Morris becomes the first non-interim Black coach in Falcons history and joins general manager Terry Fontenot, who also is Black, in leading a franchise that hasn’t had a winning season since 2017.